UNMC-CRANE/PCORNET_CDM_TUMOR_Load/README.md

 ## Usage

 1. Update the connection string in app.py to point to your SQL Server database
-2. Copy your NAACCR files to the "data" subdirectory
+2. Copy your NAACCR files to the "data" subdirectory.
+Files will be processed in chronological order.
-3. Open Powershell in Windows 10
+3. Open Powershell or Terminal in Windows 10 or 11
 4. Navigate to your project directory
 5. Run ```python app.py```
 6. Inspect output or log file for run results.
-Valueset discrepancies will be written to valueset_invalid.txt file
+Valueset discrepancies will be written to valueset_invalid.txt file.
-7. When complete data will be fully parsed into TUMOR_PRIVATE
+7. When complete data will be fully parsed into TUMOR_PRIVATE table
-8. Non-private fields will be copied to TUMOR.
+8. Non-private fields will be copied to TUMOR table.
 This is the table to add to your CDM.

 <!-- CONTRIBUTING -->
 ## Contributing